|Crazy Man in Black Car

 Driver: “I drive.
 I drive.
 He crazy.”

 The rest of the trip out of the tunnel and through New Jersey was uneventful.
-The driver periodically checked on me in the rearview mirror, but didn’t say another word until we got to the departure curb lane at Newark airport.
-He motioned his card reader back to me.
-I swiped my card and got to tip amount.
-I enjoyed the earlier banter with the driver.
-I tipped the driver a bit extra.
-I handed the reader back to the driver.
-He was very appreciative.
-His entire demeanor towards me relaxed.
-He smiled and wished me a good flight.
+The driver periodically checked on Lee in the rearview mirror, but didn’t say another word until they got to the departure curb lane at Newark airport.
+The driver handed the card reader over the seat.
+Lee grasped it, swiped his card, and got to the tip amount.
+He enjoyed the earlier banter with the driver but felt that he had made the driver uncomfortable, so he tipped the driver 25%.
+Lee handed the reader back to the driver, who was very appreciative.
+His entire demeanor towards Lee relaxed.
+He smiled and wished him a good flight.